Gas explosion

-A gas explosion is an accident resulting from ignition of a mixture of air and flammable gas, typically from a gas leak.
+A gas explosion is the ignition of a mixture of air and flammable gas, typically from a gas leak.
 In household accidents, the principal explosive gases are those used for heating or cooking purposes such as natural gas, methane, propane, butane.
-In industrial explosions many other gases, like hydrogen, as well as evaporated (gaseous) gasoline or ethanol play an important role.
-Industrial gas explosions can be prevented with the use of intrinsic safety barriers to prevent ignition.
+In industrial explosions, many other gases, like hydrogen, as well as evaporated (gaseous) gasoline or ethanol play an important role.
+Industrial gas explosions can be prevented with the use of intrinsic safety barriers to prevent ignition, or use of alternative energy.